 In August 2016, the Financial Accounting Standards Board issued ASU 2016-14, Not-for-Profit Entities (Topic 958): Presentation of Financial Statements of Not-for-Profit Entities (the "ASU"), which affects all nonprofit organizations.
 The ASU significantly changes how not-for-profit organizations present net assets on the face of the financial statements, as well as requiring additional disclosures for expenses by nature and function and for the liquidity and availability of resources.
 The ASU is effective for annual financial statements for fiscal years beginning after December 15, 2017, and for interim periods within fiscal years beginning after December 15, 2018.
 Early adoption is permitted.
-Wayne Reed Christian Childcare Center, Inc. expects to adopt the provisions of the ASU in the financial statements for the year ending December 21, 2018.
-Management is currently assessing the impact that the adoption of the ASU will have on the financial statements.
+Wayne Reed Christian Childcare Center, Inc. expects to adopt the provisions of the ASU in the financial statements for the year ending December 31, 2018.